ocoffey/csc-211-su18/labs/lab-01/readme.md

 ## 6. (Optional) Casting an `int *` as a `char *` to decode a secret message.

-***BEFORE PROCEEDING*** Copy and paste the contents of `secret-message.c` to your current working directory.
+**BEFORE PROCEEDING** Ensure `secret-message.c` is in your current working directory.
 Compile and run the program.
 Take a look at the code, is it clear what is going on?

 In this last code snippet we are doing something tricky.
 We declare an integer array `secret_message` and assign each element in the array some number.
 We then pass each element of this array to the function `printMessage()`.
 The odd thing is that `printMessage()` expects a `char *` to be passed as an argument, not an `int` or an `int *`.
 So how did we make this happen without the compiler complaining?
 The trick is to cast the reference to each element in `secret_message` as a `char *` so that the function thinks the reference is pointing to a `char` and not an `int`.
 The program doesn't know any better, all it knows is that we are passing some memory address, and that we told it that the memory address points to some character or string of characters.